 Hi, my name is Marissa.
-I have five years of software development experience in a variety of fields including travel, telecommunications, non-profit, and retail.
+I have five years of software development experience in a variety of fields including technology, travel, telecommunications, non-profit, and retail.
 I live in the Seattle area where I consider myself a full-stack developer, which means I feel comfortable building out features anywhere on the development stack according to feature requirements from product owners and UI/UX folk and I own those changes end-to-end.
-I enjoy working on responsive websites, developing on mobile applications, and querying databases.
+I enjoy working on software applications, responsive websites, mobile applications, and querying databases.

 My first introduction to programming was writing Java code.
 I remember setting up my environment to run the Java Virtual Machine on my Windows laptop and writing an initial command line application that could accept number inputs and performed simple calculations on the user-specified inputs.
-Since this humble beginning learning java, I have gained exposure to several programming languages and development stacks and have switched my preferred development operating platform to a Mac.
+Since this humble beginning learning java, I have gained exposure to several programming languages and development stacks and have switched my preferred development operating platform to a Mac, although I currently use a Windows machine to work on Microsoft Excel.
 Below I have summarized my work history by some of my developer roles and their associated development stacks:

-Most recently I have worked predominantly on Java/Spring applications.
+I spent about three years working predominantly on Java/Spring applications.